Power Engineering Online Learning – Anytime, Anywhere

 Burnaby Campus Resource Area

-Distance education students may drop in to the Power Engineering Resource Centre to access all of the resources available.
-These resources include assistance from the tutorial instructor, as well as an extensive library of books, videos and other instructional media.
+Distance education students may book appointments to the Power Engineering Resource Centre to access all of the resources available.
+These resources include assistance from the tutorial instructors, as well as an extensive library of books, videos and other instructional media.

 |Refrigeration Plant Operator||4 months|